 This center has a goal of brining concerned community organizations and charities together to help alleviate poverty by providing food to low income, the unemployed, and working poor children and families in need.
 The pantry is providing a five-day supply of food and groceries to families, senior citizens and individuals one time per month.
 Mount Ephraim.
 Call (856) 963-0962.

 Board of Social Services, Camden County – Comprehensive assistance is offered from a program known as the Emergency Housing Services.
 Help is offered from government grant programs such as SSI (Supplemental Security Income) as well as TANF (Temporary Assistance to Needy Families.
 There is also funds from GA (General Assistance) and also assistance is available for families and individuals who are faced with eviction or who are currently homeless.

 Camden County Volunteers of America coordinates transitional housing and other support, such as life skills and job training workshops.
 The Supportive Services Division may have information on homeless and eviction prevention services, including landlord mediation as well as grants for paying back rent or a deposit.
 Other advice is provided too.
 More on housing assistance from Volunteers of America Delaware Valley.

 In addition, they may offer direct assistance and referrals to residents who have an emergency, who are homeless or potentially homeless, or need assistance in dealing with the predicaments of poverty.
 Transportation, referrals, and help with bills are all offered. they also offer free discount cards for prescription drug rebates.
 The location is 520 Market St., Camden, New Jersey, 08101, call (856) 757-7285 or (856) 757 - 7056

 Free Food banks are located throughout the region.
-They will provide the needy with groceries, free boxes of food, meals, and other assistance.
+They will provide the needy with groceries, free boxes of as healthy food as possible, meals, and other assistance.
 Many of the Camden centers also have staff that can help low to moderate income families apply for public aid such as SNAP food stamps or WIC.
 In addition to this center, find information on several other Camden County free food pantries.